Cordless Lawn Mowers: A Deep Dive into Battery Technology

 How do voltage, capacity, and watt-hours affect lawn mower performance?

-What's the typical lifespan of a cordless lawn mower battery?
+What is the typical lifespan of a cordless lawn mower battery?